 So why don't you make this holiday gift a particularly special one by protecting your child's precious gift of sight.
 And the best part?
 It will pay off well after the holidays are over.

-On behalf of Dr. Carole Burns and the staff at Myopia Management Center At Professional Vision Care in Lewis Center, we'd like to wish you all the best for the holiday season and the New Year!
+On behalf of Dr. Carole Burns and the staff at Myopia Management Clinic At Professional Vision Care in Lewis Center, we'd like to wish you all the best for the holiday season and the New Year!